ValueRaider/yfinance-cache/README.md

 ```python
 msft.history(interval="1d", max_age="1h", ...)
 ```
-`max_age` controls when to refresh cached data to avoid spam.
+`max_age` controls when to yodate cache.
 If market is still open and `max_age` time has passed since last fetch, then today's cached price data will be refreshed.
-Must be `Timedelta` or equivalent `str`.
-Defaults to half of interval.
 Refresh also triggered if market has closed since last fetch.
+Must be `Timedelta` or equivalent `str`, defaults to half of interval.

 #### Adjusting price
-Price can be adjusted for stock splits, dividends, or both. `yfinance` only allows control of dividends adjustment via `auto_adjust`.
-How Yahoo adjusts for dividends is slightly mysterious so djusted prices are slightly different to Yahoo (tiny relative error ~1e-7)
+Price can be adjusted for stock splits, dividends, or both.
 ```python
 msft.history(..., adjust_splits=True, adjust_divs=True)
 ```